What's in the gaiwan?

 The taste combines the tartness of currant leaves with the tang of pineapple rind and the sweetness of cane juice.
 In the mouth, the tea feels quenching, mineral, and hydrating, like a sip of coconut water enhanced with the creamy richness of coconut pulp.
 The aftertaste distinctly reveals marzipan and the sweetness of macadamia nuts.
 With subsequent infusions, flavors of candied lime zest, Golden Delicious apples, lemongrass, and yellow dandelion flowers emerge.

-The experience is meditative yet energizing, inspiring movement and creativity.
+The effect (cha qi) is meditative yet energizing, inspiring movement and creativity.

-Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring - Image 1
+Photo of Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring number 1

-Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring - Image 2
+Photo of Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring number 2

-Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring - Image 3
+Photo of Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring number 3

-Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring - Image 4
+Photo of Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring number 4

-Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring - Image 5
+Photo of Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring number 5

-Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring - Image 6
+Photo of Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring number 6

 Lincang Arbor Gong Ting Ripe Pu'er 2009 Spring